mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 ## Recommened BIOS settings / modifications
 - `Secure Boot: Disabled`
-  - It's unbootable without setting this to disabled.
+  - It's unbootable without setting this to `Disabled`.
 - `Fast Boot: Disabled`
   - This item may lead to unstability.
   - I suggest you to turn this OFF.
 Trust me.
 - `VT-d: Disabled`
-  - Dortania's guide suggests this to be disabled.
+  - Dortania's guide suggests setting this to `Disabled`.
 - `SATA mode: AHCI`
   - It's unbootable without setting this to AHCI.
   - Boot into BIOS and switch to Main tab.